 - If you previously held any U.S. visas, have you ever lost them, or have they ever been stolen?
 If yes, when and where?

 Marriage-Based Green Card Interview Questions To Expect

 The green card interview is the final step of the green card application process.
-A successful green card applicant will be invited for the interview at the US Consulate or US embassy of the applicant’s country of residence.
+A successful green card applicant will be invited for an interview at the U.S. Consulate or U.S. embassy of the applicant’s country of residence.
 In some family-based green card applications, both spouses may be required to appear for the interview.

 Marriage-based green card interview questions are unpredictable.
 The immigration officer conducting the green card interview will ask a set of questions that seek to verify the information given to them in the immigration forms and petitions filed.

 The main purpose of the questions is to prove that the marriage is not faked or established for the sole purpose of attaining the green card benefits.
 Different applicants are asked different questions based on the information they provide.
 However, sample questions are commonly asked.
 Here are some of the questions to help you prepare for your green card interview.